About Target CPA bidding for video ads

 How it works

-To use target CPA for your TrueView campaign, you must first set up conversion tracking on your website.
+To use Target CPA bidding for your TrueView campaign, you must first set up conversion tracking on your website.
 Once you set up conversion tracking, you can start using target CPA by selecting Target CPA under “Bidding” when you create your TrueView for action campaign, or in campaign settings for existing campaigns.

 Note: Target CPA does not include View-through conversions in optimization.